 To teach adults to read, write, speak and understand English so that they may achieve their personal, educational, employment and civic goals.

 Literacy Volunteers has had a presence in Norwalk for many years.
-Literacy Volunteers of Greater Norwalk, as it was formerly called, opened in 1976 at the South Norwalk Library and moved to the Main Library in the early 1980’s.
-It operated as a separate entity, being funded by Family Services of Woodfield (FSW), a non-profit social services agency.
-Due to funding issues and a national economy change, FSW was no longer able to support the program.
-Rather than lose or have an interruption in services, the program was incorporated into the Library’s operation in 2013, thanks to funding from the Norwalk Public Library Board of Trustees.
-The City of Norwalk funded the program for fiscal year 2014-2015.
-Because of that funding we were able to hire two, part-time volunteer coordinators, former literacy volunteers, who are highly committed to the program.
+Literacy Volunteers of Greater Norwalk opened in 1976 at the South Norwalk Library and moved to the Main Library building in the early 1980’s after the major addition was completed.
+It operated as a separate entity, funded by Family Services of Woodfield (FSW), a non-profit social services agency until 2013.
+Due to funding issues and a national economic change, FSW was no longer able to support the program.
+Rather than lose or have interruption in services, the program was incorporated into the Library’s operation in 2013 thanks to funding from the Norwalk Public Library Board of Trustees.
+The name was changed to Greater Norwalk Literacy Volunteers at Norwalk Public Library.
+The City of Norwalk approved a budget increase fiscal year 2014-2015 so that the library could hire two part-time Coordinators and add the program as a permanent library department.

 Who We Are